RockSat-X/RockSatX_2026_Electrical/README.md

   - [ ] Mechanical test beds.
   - [ ] Finite element analysis.
   - [ ] Consider how RF will be tested (GPS rollout)
+  - [ ] Determine the on and dwell times for TEs.
+  - [ ] Verify independent batteries (and their chargers) to be UL-listed.

 - [ ] Build.
   - [ ] 3D printed plates for PCB solder stencils.